 During manual testing or automated testing, the appropriate testing tools and techniques should be chosen.

-The specialists from software testing company perform control flow testing to check system modules.
+QA specialists perform control flow testing to check system modules.
 It is a kind of static software testing.
 Its procedure requires the applying of control flow graphs.

 The code modules are represented in a form of graphs which consist of several elements.
 A tester analyzes the graphs and the paths between them and creates test cases.
 The tests cover different levels.
 In the context of control flow testing, ‘coverage’ is regarded as proportion of tested code to non-tested one.

 - 100% statement coverage.
 It is the lowest level.
 Every statement of every module is under test.
 It is rather difficult to create graph and then to realize the paths within this level of coverage.
 A tester may use Holodeck to emulate the system environment.